JoeFelx/rock-paper-scissors-2.0/README.md

 # Hosting
  Rock Paper Scissors game is hosted on the web using **Google Firebase**.
-Everyone can access it.Now enjoy gaming 🎮!!!! **By clicking the link below👇** [https://rick-paper-scissors.web.app/](https://rick-paper-scissors.web.app/)
+Everyone can access it.
+Now enjoy gaming 🎮!!!! **By clicking the link below👇** [https://rick-paper-scissors.web.app/](https://rick-paper-scissors.web.app/)